cipfpbatoi/materials/daw/dwc/02-vue/03_2-comunicar_componentes.md

     ...
   }),
   setMessageAction (newValue) {
-    if (this.debug) console.log('setMessageAction triggered with', newValue)
+    if (this.debug) console.log('setMessageAction triggered with ', newValue)
     this.state.message = newValue
   },
   clearMessageAction () {